GamesCreed

 The Bridge Curse 2: The Extrication, PC, Review, Gameplay, Screenshots, GamesCreed

-After making it to the next floor and completing the needed tasks, you will be given the next item for use and this is where things get really spooky.
-So, why not give the character an old creepy lantern to light the way, the next item is titled, the Anima Lantern: this item can reveal the unseen detail that is hiding through the game.
+After making it to the next floor and completing the needed tasks, you will be given the next item for use, and this is where things get spooky.
+So, why not give the character an old, creepy lantern to light the way?
+The next item is titled the Anima Lantern; this item can reveal the unseen detail that is hidden throughout the game.

 The Bridge Curse 2: The Extrication, PC, Review, Gameplay, Screenshots, GamesCreed